Looking for something specific? Try using our search tool.

 5 Idaho Foods That Won't Destroy Your Kids Teeth

-Eating for the environment, our community and your health.
-Here in Idaho, you may be wondering: what Idaho foods are great for my kid’s tooth health?
+Eating locally grown foods is better for the environment, our community and your health.
+Here in Idaho, you may be wondering: what Idaho foods are great for my kid's tooth health?

 Look no further.
 We've compiled a list of Idaho native foods that won't destroy your teeth.

 Potatoes have some pros and cons when it comes to tooth health.
 They're starchy, which means that they stick to your teeth.
 But they also contain a large amount of vitamin D, a very important building block of healthy teeth.